Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 vitamin b12 and alcohol

-Meat, milk, and cheese are good sources of vitamin B12.
-However, since most alcohol-dependent people already have poor gut health, it is difficult for them to absorb enough vitamin B12 from foods alone.
+Meat, milk, and cheese are good sources.
+However, since most drinkers already have poor gut health, it is difficult for them to absorb enough from foods alone.

-People with heavy, long-term exposure to alcohol need higher doses than the average person with a minor vitamin B12 deficiency.
+People with heavy, long-term exposure to drinking need higher doses than the average person with a minor deficiency.
 The optimal way to repair an alcohol-induced nutrient deficiency is through supplementation.

 If I were to quit drinking today, I would take two supplements that contain large doses of vitamin B12: